dotnet/core/roadmap.md

 ## .NET Core 2.1 Release

 The .NET Core 2.1 project has not yet started.
-The team is currently working on infastructure improvements to the .NET Core build and release system. .NET Core 2.1 release information will be shared here once planning starts.
+The team is currently working on infrastructure improvements to the .NET Core build and release system. .NET Core 2.1 release information will be shared here once planning starts.

 ## Feedback